University of Aberdeen: School of Biological Scienceshttps://www.abdn.ac.uk/sbs

 Nature on our doorstep

-We are recognised internationally for our expertise in zoology, marine biology, plant and soil science, physiology, ecology and conservation.
+At the School of Biological Sciences, we are recognised internationally for our expertise in zoology, marine biology, plant and soil science, physiology, ecology and conservation.
 This is because our teaching is delivered by world-class experts and because we make the most of our fantastic location.
 To the west of Aberdeen is the UK’s largest national park and to the east and north there are diverse natural marine habitats.

 Our programmes are cutting-edge and forward looking enhanced by significant contributions from staff of leading research laboratories located in Aberdeen, such as Marine Scotland Science and the James Hutton Institute.
 We consistently achieve high levels of student satisfaction and our graduates are highly sought after by employers.